-The results from one illustrative experiment are shown in the two figures below.
-In this experiment, Megan inoculated berries in different petri dishes with (i) the standard wine yeast (S. cerevisiae) and an acetic acid bacterium (A. aceti), or (ii) water, and (iii) introduced D. melanogaster fruit flies into the dishes at the same time, or (iv) omitted fruit flies from them.
-Then, she measured ethanol and acetic acid accumulation on each of the next 5 days.
-As shown in Fig. 29, ethanol began to accumulate significantly by Day 4 in the inoculated berries, with or without flies.
-After another 24 hr (Day 5), ethanol accumulation doubled in the inoculated treatment without flies but there was little additional accumulation in the inoculated treatment with flies (arrow).
+The results from one illustrative experiment are shown in Figs. 37 and 38.
+In this experiment, Megan inoculated berries in different petri dishes with (i) the standard wine yeast, S. cerevisiae, and an acetic acid bacterium (A. aceti), or (ii) water; and simultaneously (a) introduced D. melanogaster fruit flies into the dishes, or (b) omitted insects from them.
+She then measured ethanol and acetic acid accumulation on each of the next 5 days.
+As shown in Fig. 37, ethanol began to accumulate significantly by Day 4 in the inoculated berries, with or without flies.
+One day later (Day 5), ethanol accumulation doubled in the inoculated treatment when flies were not present, whereas there was little additional accumulation in the inoculated treatment that included flies (arrow).
 Why?
-As shown in Fig. 30, ethanol was not being converted to acetic acid if the flies were not also present, whereas it was in the presence of flies (arrow).
-We have a couple of theories as to the reason(s) behind this and are trying to test them, but the bottom-line effect is clear: fruit flies are a cause, not just a result, of sour rot development, so controlling them might help to control the disease.
+As shown in Fig. 38, ethanol was not being converted to acetic acid when the flies were not also present, whereas this did occur when flies were present (arrow).
+The two most likely explanations for such a phenomenon are (i) the flies are introducing microbes from their gut, which are also involved in the process of oxidizing ethanol to acetic acid; and (b) the insects are catalyzing this process through some non-microbial (e.g., enzymatic) mechanism.
+Of course, it is possible that both mechanisms are involved, and we have experimental evidence for each of them.